 “The world as we have created it is a process of our thinking.
 It cannot be changed without changing our thinking.”

 I got out of the shower and made deep meaningful eye contact with the mirror.
 That was when I realized that my sobriety must be really threatening my addiction for it to be so awful.

 I am a whole and complete person and yet this fight for sobriety feels like it is between me and me.
-One me is this beautiful, creative, kind, thoughtful and loving person that wants so much to fully embrace the life she was meant to live and the other me is someone that wants to destroy that me and knows all her secrets, hurts, fears, weaknesses as is willing to fight dirty to win.
+One me is this beautiful, creative, kind, thoughtful, and loving person who wants so much to fully embrace the life she was meant to live, and the other me is someone who wants to destroy that me.
+Who knows all her secrets, hurts, fears, and weaknesses, and is willing to fight dirty to win.

 “Change will not come if we wait for some other person, or if we wait for some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.”

 Looking back I can’t tell when drinking went from just something fun to also a way of escaping the darkness.
 Using the darkness against me to keep me drinking feels like a very horrible thing to do.
 I’m so angry that I have given space for that me to constantly attack the me desperately trying to be free and aligned with her true self.